 Why Single Activity Architecture is preferred Over Multiple Activity Architecture in Android App Development?

-As a developer, we are working in the field of Android application development for a long time and Activity is the most familiar thing to us.
+As an iOS/iphone app developer in kolkata, we are working in the field of Android application development for a long time and Activity is the most familiar thing to us.
 It is the first component among the other major components that we have used earlier in the field of Android, hence the familiarity.